Selena Gomez: 2002–2006: Career beginnings

 Gomez first gained an interest in pursuing a career in entertainment watching her mother prepare for stage productions.
 In 2002, she began her acting career on the children's television series Barney & Friends, portraying the character Gianna.
 The show was her first acting gig.
 Gomez recalled of the experience, "I was very shy when I was little [...]
 I didn't know what 'camera right' was.
 I didn't know what blocking was.
 I learned everything from Barney."
-Gomez appeared in thirteen episodes of the show between 2002 and 2004; the show's producers released her as she was "too old" for the series.
+Gomez appeared in thirteen episodes of the show between 2002 and 2004, as well as in two direct-to-video films; the show's producers released her "when she became too old" for the series.
 While working on Barney & Friends, Gomez had bit part roles in the film Spy Kids 3-D: Game Over (2003) and the made-for-television film Walker, Texas Ranger: Trial by Fire (2005).
 She guest starred in a 2006 episode of the Disney Channel series The Suite Life of Zack & Cody.